Kendall Jenner and Palestinian sisters in the TOP-5

 Model and actress Cara Delevingne ranks third (53 million subscribers).
 In fifth place is Hayley Bieber (44 million).

 Russia in the “TOP-30” is represented by one model: Irina Shayk – in 15th place.
-Natalia Vodianova occupies only the 58th line of the rating, Anna Vyalitsyna and Natasha Poly are outside the first hundred.
+Natalia Vodianova is ranked only 58th, Anna Vyalitsyna and Natasha Poli are outside the top hundred.

 Israeli woman Bar Rafaeli, who has become a mother three times in recent years, is gradually falling in the ranking – she is in 53rd place.
 If Israeli actress Gal Gadot had entered this rankings, she would have ranked 3rd with 64 million subscribers, but Models.com does not consider her a professional model.